Press "Enter" to skip to content

 Effectively Sealed Classes in Java

-In this short article, we’ll see how to achieve the semantics of the sealed types in Java…before the language actually gets it.
+In this short article, we’ll see how to achieve the semantics of the sealed types in Java…before the language gets it.

 Sealed Classes